rsdoiel/antenna/archives/2025/socal_north_2025.04.md

 ---

-## How Pasadena students, and grown-ups, are making sense of school reopenings
+## 'Halfway normal': Pasadena Unified schools return, with mental health a big focus

 date: 2025-01-31, updated: 2025-02-01, from: The LAist

-There are still unanswered questions about rebuilding, how to make up for three weeks of lost in-person schooling, and how the fallout from the fires could exacerbate existing financial challenges.
+There are still unanswered questions about rebuilding, how to make up for three weeks of lost in-person schooling, and how the fallout from the fires could worsen existing financial challenges.

 <br>